kittrellr/my_project/README.md

 # Thank you
 Dmitrii thank you for such a wonderful and helpful review!
 Your guidence and suggestions have added so much value to this project and my learning experience!
+I do have a question though.
+I'm not sure why my code for the transform columns and data shape are displaying on my web app.
+I've tried deleting and making new code cells but for some reason they still appear.
+Do you know what I may be missing?